Emilia Heichel: Career

 In 2025, she won silver medal in all-around at the Polish National Championships behind Liliana Lewinska.
 She won gold in ball and ribbon finals, and silver medals with hoop and clubs.
 In April, she competed at World Cup Sofia and took 28th place in the all-around.
-On 25-27 April, she competed at the World Cup Tashkent, where she took 23rd place in the all-around.
+On 25–27 April, she competed at the World Cup Tashkent, where she took 23rd place in the all-around.
 In June, she was selected to represent Poland at the 2025 European Championships in Tallinn, Estonia with Polish group and Liliana Lewinska.
 They took 7th place in team competition.
 Emilia placed 15th in all-around final.
 She competed at Milan World Cup and placed 10th in ribbon, almost qualifying to apparatus final.
-On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 18th in the all-around.
-In August, she represented Poland alongside Liliana Lewinska 2025 World Championships in Rio de Janeiro, Brazil.
+On July 25–27, she competed at the Cluj-Napoca World Challenge Cup and finished 18th in the all-around.
+In August, she represented Poland alongside Liliana Lewinska at the 2025 World Championships in Rio de Janeiro, Brazil.
 She took 28th place in all-around qualifications, improving her success from 2023.

+In 2026, Emilia started the season competing at Tartu Grand Prix, where she took 8th place in all-around and 6th place in ribbon.
+In March, she won silver medal in all-around behind Liliana Lewińska at Polish National Championships.
+She also won gold in hoop, bronze in team, ball, clubs and ribbon.
+In May, she won bronze medal in all-around at Gdynia Rhythmic Stars.
+She also won gold medals in hoop, clubs and ribbon.
+In the end of May, she represented Poland alongside Liliana Lewińska at the 2026 European Championships in Varna, Bulgaria.
+Together with senior group they took 8th place in team competition.
+She was 15th in all-around final.
+In August, she was selected to represent Poland at the 2026 World Championships in Frankfurt, Germany, alongside Liliana Lewinska and senior group.
+They took 14th place in team competition.
+She ended on 29th place in all-around qualifications, without advancing into the final.
+She was most successful with clubs (16th place).